TxnLab/nfd-sdk/examples/claim-nfd/README.md

 - This example runs on Algorand TestNet
 - You need TestNet ALGO in your wallet to pay for transaction fees
-- Reserved NFDs can be claimed for free (0 ALGO), but transaction fees still apply
+- Reserved NFDs may have a claiming cost (calculated based on the NFD's pricing), plus transaction fees
 - Make sure your wallet is connected to TestNet

 ## Technology Stack